 Columbus Federal Crimes Lawyer

 Have you been arrested for a federal offense in Columbus, OH?
 The best thing you can do right now is consult a criminal defense lawyer with extensive experience handling federal charges.
-At Koenig & Owen, our legal team has been navigating the state and federal court systems in Ohio for decades.
+At the Law Office of James D. Owen, LLC, our legal team has been navigating the state and federal court systems in Ohio for decades.

 We know that you’re probably scared and worried about your future.
 That’s why we will do everything we can to achieve the best possible outcome in your federal criminal case.
 Our law office in Columbus offers a free consultation, so give us a call to schedule yours now.

 - 1 How Will a Criminal Defense Lawyer Help Me If I’m Facing Federal Charges in Columbus?

 - 2 Overview of Federal Crimes in Columbus, OH

 - 4 What Are the Penalties For Federal Crimes in Ohio?

 - 5 Defending Against Federal Charges in Columbus